sgLancelot/terraform-remote-backend-on-aws/README.md

     git clone https://github.com/sgLancelot/terraform-remote-backend-on-aws.git
     cd terraform-remote-backend-on-aws
     git checkout origin/github-as-code-repo
-    terraform init

 Log into your GitHub account and generate a GitHub personal access token.
 This token key needs to be added into your Terraform variable file (terraform.tfvars).
 REMEMBER to treat your access Token like your password and NEVER expose it by checking it into a public version control repository.

     touch terraform.tfvars
+    terraform init

-Modify terraform.tfvars and add in: github_access_token = "<YOUR_GITHUB_ACCESS_TOKEN>".
-The detailed instructions can be found here: https://blog.zhenkai.xyz/getting-started-with-terraform-ci-cd-github-repository/
+Open terraform.tfvars with a text editor and add in: `github_access_token = "<YOUR_GITHUB_ACCESS_TOKEN>"`.
+The detailed instructions can be found in my blogpost: https://blog.zhenkai.xyz/getting-started-with-terraform-ci-cd-github-repository/

 Support
 -------